mbmoran/Samsung_UCI_HAR/CodeBook.md

 - 5 standing
 - 6 laying

+Units:  The 86 measurement columns (number 3-89) have been normalized to standardized values between (-1,1)

 Column:Field Name:Field Type:Values in the First 5 rows
 - 1 :subjectID                            : int  1 1 1 1 1 1 2 2 2 2 ...